sghiassy/StateKit/README.md

 ### Message Bubbling

-Messages are first sent to the current state to see if there is a receieved for the message.
+Messages are first sent to the current state to see if there is a receiever for the message.
 If the current state does not respond to the message, the state chart will begin to bubble up the tree to find any parent states that respond to the message.
 If the current state plus any of the current state's parent states do not respond to the message, the message will be quietly ignored.

 <img title="Message Bubbling Theorertical Example" src="http://lnk.ghiassy.com/1JkhhK3" width="400" />

-#### An Example
+#### A Example

-Here is an example of message bubbling and how it works in various situations.
+Here is a contrived but helpful example of how message bubbling works under varioius circumstantes.
 Assume the following state chart:

 ```objective-c
 NSDictionary *chart = @{@"root":@{